shamansir/rpd/docs/sections/network.md

 ### Connecting Nodes

-Nodes process data that came inside through Inlets and then send processed data through Outlets to Inlets of the other nodes.
+Nodes process data that came inside through Inlets and then send processed data through their Outlets to Inlets of the other nodes.
 The connection between Outlet of one node and Inlet of another node is called Link.
 User may connect one Outlet to several Inlets, and also, if it's allowed by configuration (usually not), connect several Outlets to one Inlet.

 <!-- TODO: some picture about how the process goes -->